RosePY/ASCIIArt/README.md

 # ASCIIArt

 This project was part of the course MO446 Computer Vision at University of Campinas.
-Detailed information about this project can be foud at `report_ASCIIArt.pdf`
+Detailed information(related state of the art, algorithms explanation, experiments, results and discussion) about this project can be found at [report](report_ASCIIArt.pdf).